-- 150. This Court has original jurisdiction pursuant to 28 U.S.C. §1332(d)(2).
-The matter in controversy, exclusive of interest and costs, exceeds the sum or value of \$5,000,000 and is a class action in which there are in excess of 100 class members and some members of the Class are citizens of a state different from Defendants. - Defendants are authorized to conduct and do business in Illinois, including this District.
-And it was the individual Defendants who caused Prevagen to be marketed, promoted, distributed, and sold Prevagen in Illinois.
-As a result, Defendants have sufficient minimum contacts with this State and/or sufficiently availed itself of the markets in this State through its promotion, sales, distribution and marketing within this State, including this District, to render the exercise of jurisdiction by this Court permissible. - 152.
+152. This Court has original jurisdiction pursuant to 28 U.S.C. §1332(d)(2).
+The matter in controversy, exclusive of interest and costs, exceeds the sum or value of \$5,000,000 and is a class action in which there are in excess of 100 class members and some members of the Class are citizens of a state different from Defendants.

+- 153. This Court has personal jurisdiction over Defendants because the corporate Defendants are authorized to conduct and do business in California, including this District.
+And it was the individual Defendants who caused Prevagen to be marketed, promoted, distributed, and sold in California.
+As a result, Defendants have sufficient minimum contacts with this State and/or sufficiently availed themselves of the markets in this State through their promotion, sales, distribution and marketing within this State, including this District, to render the exercise of jurisdiction by this Court permissible. - 154.
 Venue is proper in this Court pursuant to 28 U.S.C. §§1391(a) and (b) because a substantial part of the events giving rise to Plaintiff's claims occurred while he resided in this judicial district.
-Venue is also proper under 18 U.S.C. §1965(a) because Defendant transacts substantial business in this District.
+Venue is also proper under 18 U.S.C. §1965(a) because Defendants transacts substantial business in this District.